-Sculpture Tour applications will be accepted June 1 – August 1, 2019 for the 2019-2020 tour.
+Sculpture Tour applications will be accepted June 1 – August 1, 2020 for the 2020-2021 tour.
 Each sculptor may submit up to three sculptures for consideration.
 Please provide two or three photographs of each piece, showing different angles.
-The artist submission form will be live at 12:01 am on June 1, 2019 and will close at 11:59 pm on August 1, 2019.
+The artist submission form will go live on June 1, 2020 and close at the end of the day on August 1, 2020.

 Awards will include: